Skip to main content

 Part of the SoTS Physics Lyceum

-Electricity and Magnetism is one of eight semester-long physics courses in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Electricity and Magnetism is one of six classical core courses in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Students earning the Mastery in Classical and Modern Physics complete the six classical core courses plus any two of the four modern electives.

 The Lyceum is built on the Deep Physics methodology.